mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 I find these "magic keyword" requirements insulting to applicants, and I deliberately exclude things like that when advertising my job.
 It's incredibly irritating that RemoteOK surreptitiously injects it into the job posting I purchased.

-Most damning of all, RemoteOK failed entirely at its only job: deliver qualified candidates.
+Most damning of all, RemoteOK failed entirely at its one job: delivering qualified candidates.
 None of RemoteOK's candidates passed my initial application screen, while We Work Remotely matched me with 20 qualified applicants during the same time period.

 ## Homerun is good, not great